peta-pico/nanopub-services/NOTES.md

     <*THISNP*> <*SOMEPREDICATE*> <*TRUSTYURI*>

-we add this triple also to the admin graph.
+we add this triple also to the graph npa:networkGraph.

-## Something-to-nanopub references
+## General references

-...

-## Full date

-Add full date to admin graph.
+Whenever a nanopublication otherwise contains a potential trusty URI (or potential trusty URI plus suffix) then this reference should be added to the graph npa:networkGraph:

+    <*THISNP*> npa:refersToNanopub <*OTHERNP*>

+Except if it is the nanopub's own artifact code.
+Then this reference should be added to the graph npa:graph:

+    <*THISNP*> npa:hasSubUri <*SUBURI*>